-Constant velocity joints, or more commonly known as CV joints, are located at each end of the drive shaft.
+Constant velocity joints, commonly known as CV joints, are located at each end of the drive shaft.
 They connect the wheels to the axles as well as to the transmission.

-CV joints are needed because they shift torque at a controlled speed to the wheels.
+CV joints shift torque at a controlled speed to the wheels.
 They are also responsible for the up and down motions of the suspension system.

-CV joints are filled with grease which is held in place by a protective cover called the CV joint boot.
+CV joints are filled with grease.
+This grease is held by a protective cover called the CV joint boot.
 Also known as the drive axle boot, this is where most CV joint problems occur.

-If the boot begins to leak or crack dirt and moisture can get in.
-This can lead to the CV joint to corrode, dry out and fail altogether.
-This can lead to serious problems as the CV joints can affect the axle and in turn lead to more service problems.
+If the boot leaks or cracks, dirt and moisture can get in.
+Leaks or cracks can lead to the CV joint corroding, drying out and failing altogether.
+This deterioration can lead to severe problems as the CV joints can affect the axle and lead to more service problems.

-This is why it’s important to have a Silvhorn mechanic inspect your CV joint boot regularly.
-At Silvhorn Automotive, we check your CV joint boot every time your in for an oil change just to make sure everything is fine.
-So next time your in for an oil change no that Silvhorn is making sure that more than just your oil is being checked.
+To prevent problems with CV joints, have a Silvhorn mechanic regularly inspect your CV joint boot.
+At Silvhorn Automotive, we check your CV joint boot every time you are in for an oil change to ensure everything is fine.